The Whisperers: Production

 Forbes was approached by two American producers, Ronald Shedlo and Michael Laughlin, to adapt the novel.
 He felt it could be a vehicle for Edith Evans.
 Forbes wrote the script in two weeks.
 He said it was the one film in his career where he had complete creative control.

 Filming location

 Although the fictional setting of the film is not named, it was mainly shot on location in the Lancashire town of Oldham (now in Greater Manchester), a once-thriving textile centre near Manchester which, by 1967, had fallen into decline.

 Release

 Awards

-Edith Evans was nominated for the Academy Award for Best Actress, and won the BAFTA Award, the Silver Bear for Best Actress award at the 17th Berlin International Film Festival, the National Board of Review award, the New York Film Critics Circle award, and the Golden Globe Award all for Best Actress.
+Edith Evans was nominated for the Academy Award for Best Actress and the National Society of Film Critics Award for Best Actress, and won the BAFTA Award, the Silver Bear for Best Actress award at the 17th Berlin International Film Festival, the National Board of Review Award, the New York Film Critics Circle Award, and the Golden Globe Award, all for Best Actress.

 Home media

 In March 2019, distributor Kino Lorber announced that a new 2K scan of The Whisperers would soon be arriving on Blu-ray.
 The disc was released in January 2020.